 Proper References Improper References "Completion of the CFA Program has enhanced my portfolio management skills."
-"CFA charterholders achieve better performance results."
-"John Smith passed all three CFA examinations in three consecutive years."
+"CFA charterholders achieve better per- formance results."
+"John Smith passed all three CFA exam- inations in three consecutive years."
 "John Smith is among the elite, having passed all three CFA examinations in three consecutive attempts."
-"The CFA designation is globally recognized and attests to a charterholder's success in a rigorous and comprehensive study program in the field of investment management and research analysis."
+"The CFA designation is globally rec- ognized and attests to a charterholder's success in a rigorous and comprehensive study program in the field of investment management and research analysis."
 "As a CFA charterholder, I am the most qualified to manage client investments."
 "The credibility that the CFA designation affords and the skills the CFA Program cultivates are key assets for my future career development."
-"As a CFA charterholder, Jane White provides the best value in trade execution."
+"As a CFA charterholder, Jane White pro- vides the best value in trade execution."
+"I enrolled in the CFA Program to obtain the highest set of credentials in the global investment management industry."
+"Enrolling as a candidate in the CFA Program ensures one of becoming better at valuing debt securities."
+"I passed Level I of the CFA exam."
+"CFA, Level II" "I am a 2010 Level III candidate in the CFA Program."
+"CFA, Expected 2011" "I passed all three levels of the CFA Program and will be eligible for the CFA charter upon completion of the required work experience."
+"CFA, Expected 2011" "John Smith, Charter Pending" "As a CFA charterholder, I am committed to the highest ethical standards."

-Exhibit 3 Proper and Improper References to the CFA Designation (continued)
+Exhibit 3 Proper and Improper Ref ferences to th e CFA Designation